KhronosGroup/Vulkan-ValidationLayers/docs/gpu_av_descriptor_indexing.md

-# GPU-AV Bindless Validation
+# GPU-AV Descriptor Indexing Validation

-To validate the bindless use of descriptors, we will need to to use GPU-AV as the information is not known until execution time.
+To validate the descriptor indexing (sometimes known as `bindless`), we will need to to use GPU-AV as the information is not known until execution time.

-The trickest part becomes "what is bindless", and there is no concrete answer as things may "seem bindless" but underneath it might not be.
-From the VVL point of view, we can define this and need to in order to know when and how to validate various scenarios.
+## Background

+The first part of this documentation is to help educate you around the many ways descriptors can be used in Vulkan.
+It is needed to understand why things are split up the way they are.

+For those who want to understand what the code is doing, skip to the second section [How does GPU-AV descriptor check works](#how-does-gpu-av-descriptor-check-works)

-## Array of Descriptors vs Descriptor Array
+### Array of Descriptors vs Descriptor Array

 When talking about "arrays" and "descriptors" it is important to first no mix up the following